Warlord-K/IITISoC-22-AI-ML-21-Tumor-Detection/README.md

 ### MobileNet V2

 MobileNetV2 is a convolutional neural network architecture that seeks to perform well on mobile devices.
-It is based on an inverted residual structure where the residual connections are between the bottleneck layers [7].The intermediate expansion layer uses lightweight depthwise convolutions to filter features as a source of non-linearity.
+It is based on an inverted residual structure where the residual connections are between the bottleneck layers.The intermediate expansion layer uses lightweight depthwise convolutions to filter features as a source of non-linearity.
 As a whole, the architecture of MobileNetV2 contains the initial fully convolution layer with 32 filters, followed by 19 residual bottleneck layers.

 ![The-architecture-of-the-MobileNetv2-network](https://user-images.githubusercontent.com/104026985/184413935-13547c6b-3a42-4952-8911-b75dd192c19f.png)
 <p align="center">Fig 11: Model Architecture for MobileNet V2.</p>